unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial14.md

 case class Parameters(mu : Double, sigma: Double)
 ```

-We introduce a further class, to represent a sample from the chain.
-This sample is
+We introduce a further class to represent a sample from the chain.
+A sample is
-simply a set of parameters, together with a tag, which helps us to keep track later
+simply a set of parameters together with a tag, which helps us to keep track later
 on, which proposal generator generated the sample:
 ```scala mdoc:silent
  case class Sample(generatedBy : String,